jrd281/QSThumbCreator/README.md

 # QSThumbCreator
 A WPF/C# app used to automate thumbnail creation for QlikSense

+## Prerequisites
+- The application as of now is only compatible with **Chrome 83**
+- A valid QliKSense login will be required to interface with the QRS REST API

 ## How To Use

 1. [Download release 1.1.0.0](https://qsthumbcreator.s3.amazonaws.com/releases/QSThumbCreator+1.1.0.0.zip)